Chapter 12. Monitoring

 For more information about the support scope of Red Hat Technology Preview features, see Technology Preview Features Support Scope.

-By using predefined checkups, cluster administrators and developers can improve cluster maintainability, troubleshoot unexpected behavior, minimize errors, and save time.
-They can also review the results of the checkup and share them with experts for further analysis.
+As a developer or cluster administrator, you can use predefined checkups to improve cluster maintainability, troubleshoot unexpected behavior, minimize errors, and save time.
+You can review the results of the checkup and share them with experts for further analysis.
 Vendors can write and publish checkups for features or services that they provide and verify that their customer environments are configured correctly.

 You must always: